 As soon as the sun rears its head here in Manchester, we’re game for al fresco drinks and nibbles, and can you blame us?
 As the city most in need of some sun we try to get as much of it as possible, and luckily for us, Manchester is littered with glorious terraces where you can spend hours sipping and nibbling, pretending you’re somewhere in Catalonia.
 We’re very enthusiastic about our terraces, so without further ado here’s our guide to the best terraces in Manchester to kick back and relax on.

 1. The Oast House

-Re-opening their fantastic all-year-round outdoor space this April 12th, The Oast House is back – with ample seating and their wonderful food and drink menu.
-From burgers and hanging kebabs to cocktails and an array of beers, guests will be able to enjoy the bar and restaurant’s usual offering while soaking up the Manchester sun.
-Bookings are open now here.
+The Oast House famously offers ample seating on one of the biggest terraces in Manchester, spanning the entirety of the Spinningfields courtyard, accompanied by its wonderful food and drink menu.
+From burgers and hanging kebabs to cocktails and an array of beers, guests are able to enjoy the bar and restaurant’s usual offerings while soaking up the Manchester sun.
 The Oast House, The Avenue Courtyard, M3 3AY.

 2. Crazy Pedro’s

 Pizza at Pedro’s?
 Enjoy it outside on the al fresco terrace.
 The Bridge Street venue boasts benches outdoors, extending over a vast area of Trinity Square, to enjoy a beer and a slice – and if that wasn’t enough, they’re even offering up bottomless brunch – with bottomless slices, margs and more!
 Crazy Pedro’s, Short St, M4 1AA | 55-57 Bridge St, M3 3BQ.